Sagol Lanmi

-Sagol Lanmi (ꯁꯒꯣꯜ ꯂꯥꯟꯃꯤ), (Note: also spelled as Shagol Lanmee) also known as Sagon Lanmi (ꯁꯒꯣꯟ ꯂꯥꯟꯃꯤ), (Note: also spelled as Shagon Lanmee) refers to the cavalry or horse soldiers of the traditional Meitei army, using Manipuri pony.
+Sagol Lanmi (Note: written in Meetei Mayek script as ꯁꯒꯣꯜ ꯂꯥꯟꯃꯤ, also spelled as Shagol Lanmee, also known as Sagon Lanmi (ꯁꯒꯣꯟ ꯂꯥꯟꯃꯤ), also spelled as Shagon Lanmee) refers to the cavalry or horse soldiers of the traditional Meitei army, using Manipuri pony.
 It was one of the three main divisions of the military, along with Khong Lanmi (infantry) and Hi Lanmi (naval or boat army).
 The cavalry was considered the most effective and important part of the Meitei military forces.

 Overview

 The Sagol Lanmi were known for their speed, skill, and powerful tactics.
 Meitei cavalrymen were expert horse riders and fighters who could encircle the enemy quickly, confuse them, and force them to surrender.
 Their fighting style involved moving rapidly in circles, making sudden attacks, and using different weapons with great accuracy.

 Meitei horsemen were compared to centaurs—mythical half-man, half-horse beings—because of their close connection with their horses.
 A horseman could control his horse perfectly and fight while riding, jumping back and forth, and striking without pause.